Justina Hermina Pacek: Artistic education

 After the camp was liberated, Justina Hermina returned home with her father and siblings to find their home looted and burned.
 Without their mother, a farmer, the family struggled to survive, and despite help from neighbors, food was scarce.
 Justina's schooling had ended when she was taken to the camp, and any thoughts of attending art school were gone.
 The priest in their parish had been imprisoned by the communist authorities.
 She later said she grew up "wild and self-taught".

 However, she soon felt a calling to religious life.
 In 1946, she drew a picture of baby Jesus with a lamb for her younger sister's religious class, as her sister didn’t know how to draw.
 When the catechist discovered Justina Hermina's artistic talent, he began to encourage and support her creativity.
 Her older sister provided her with painting supplies.
 She mostly depicted religious subjects and nature.

-Adult career
+Career

 In 1954, she worked for three months as a housemaid for the academic sculptor Vladimir Stoviček, who taught her the basics of drawing and painting.